Key takeaways:

 says Tod Godling, Principal Partner Solutions Architect at AWS.

-To compose SaaS architecture correctly, there’s no point in googling and picking _the best or the most popular _tools for SaaS analytics, SaaS trends, isolation approach, or routing technique.
+To compose SaaS architecture correctly, there’s no point in googling and picking the best or the most popular tools for SaaS analytics, SaaS trends, isolation approaches, or routing techniques.

-The critical thing is to think carefully about your business objectives and communicate them clearly to your engineering partner or software architect you cooperate with.
+The critical thing is to think carefully about your business objectives and communicate them clearly to the engineering partner or software architect with whom you cooperate.

-There are four main parameters that may impact your SaaS architecture-related tools and steps:
+There are four main parameters that may impact your choice of SaaS application architecture-related tools and steps:

 Are there any unique industry-related requirements?